My story is a bit of a longer one… It’s over 14 years since my first cancer diagnosis.

 Right now, I'm doing well.
 I've had more ovarian cancer recurrences in 2018 and 2019.
 My doctors keep an eye on any hotspots that slowly grow to about the size of a walnut and then they book me in for laparoscopic surgery to remove the tumour.
 I’ve also had my gall bladder removed and a hernia repair during one of these surgeries; both related to my cancer treatments.

-I started this journey with a one-year-old granddaughter and a two-year old grandson and I’ve now there’s eight grandchildren, ranging from 16 to two years!
-So, I’ve been blessed to see six more ‘grandies’; which has been absolutely fantastic.
+I started this journey with a one-year-old granddaughter and a two-year-old grandson and now there are eight grandchildren, ranging from 16 to two years!
+So, I've been blessed to see six more ‘grandies’; which has been absolutely fantastic.

 They do keep you up on those bad days, along with my family, who have been really supportive.
 My husband's a very logical man and he's been very good at keeping me on the straight and narrow when I get a little off track.
 He's also been very good about speaking to other men who've gone through this with their wives; asking them things like ‘What helped you?’

 And now for the kicker of 2020